Saturday, May 28, 2011

 ull…..

 After 3 minutes or so of being lost in the twilight zone, a voice told me to get away from the white light and come back to reality, which I had to do with resignation.
 Suddenly, the king feeling was gone.
-I realized my journey was far from being finish.
-Worse of all: I was killing/begging/dreaming of a bed to crash in and give myself away in the arms of Morpheus...but that couldn't happen, not yet.
+I realized my journey was far from finished.
+Worse of all: I was killing/begging/dreaming of a bed to crash in and throw myself away in the arms of Morpheus...but that couldn't happen, not yet.

 I realized I was dekcuf*…….big way.
 Belgium 10-Luis cero